-Hallam offers a comprehensive industrial coating service with a wide range of finishes including high gloss, metallic, textures and bespoke colours.
+Hallam offers a comprehensive industrial coatings service with a wide range of finishes including high gloss, metallic, textures and bespoke colours.
 Hallam can also create finishes with special characteristics (e.g. antibacterial coatings) on ferrous and non-ferrous metallic items, and special plastics and fibreboards ranging in area from a few square millimetres to several square metres.
 Hallam installed computer-controlled industrial coating plant in January 2008 featuring a multi-stage cleaning and pre-treatment unit and a fully automatic industrial coating booth.

 Hallam’s industrial coating facilities